mrcgrtz/styleguide/README.md

 <a name="doctype"></a>
 ### Doctype

-Always use the minimal, versionless doctype.
+You MUST use the minimal, versionless doctype.

 ```html
 <!DOCTYPE html>